YanChen-ing/CellDynamicHeightManager/README.md

 installation
 =
-input YCIDynamicHeightManager folder to your project and #import "YCICellDynamicHeightManager.h"
+1.input YCIDynamicHeightManager folder to your project

+2.#import "YCICellDynamicHeightManager.h"